dlimeb/dieter.ca/content/posts/markdown.md

 ## Images

-Adding an image via straight markdown will display it at the dimensions of the file itself, but note it is wrapped in a `<p>` tag which may have a `width` or `max-width` set via CSS.
-Note this can send very large images to mobile devices.
+Adding an image via straight markdown will display it at the dimensions of the file itself, but note it is wrapped in a `<p>` tag which may have a `width` or `max-width` set.

 ![Dumpster](/images/dumpster.jpg "Photo of a dumpster with graffiti on it")